-Les has over 30 years of experience representing a broad range of issuers, underwriters, and financial institutions in domestic and international transactions involving $25 billion or more, as well as restructurings and workouts of an additional $23 billion.
-Les has also worked with governmental entities, private companies, banks, investment banks and funds in all aspects of financing, including the lending, securitization, real estate, public finance, not-for-profit, health care, restructuring, energy & environment, and infrastructure & privatization financing areas and related litigation.
+Les has provided counsel on deals involving $25 billion or more, as well as restructurings and workouts of an additional $23 billion.
+He has worked with governmental entities, private companies, banks, investment banks and funds in all aspects of financing, including the lending, securitization, real estate, public finance, not-for-profit, health care, restructuring, energy & environment, and infrastructure & privatization financing areas and related litigation.

 He represents clients in diverse transactions involving commercial and economic development, nursing homes, hospitals, assisted living facilities, airports, university and student loans, and multifamily and single family housing.